 What is credit card debt consolidation?

-If you’re thinking that there’s got to be a better way to handle your credit cards, you’re right.
+If you’re thinking there’s got to be a better way to handle your credit cards, you’re right.

 Benefits of credit card debt consolidation